f5devcentral/f5-automation-labs/docs/class1/module1/lab2.rst

 Authentication (TBA)** is preferred in many cases.
 TBA only sends the credentials once, on the first request.
 The system then responds with a unique token for that session and the consumer then uses that token for all subsequent requests.
-BIG-IP and iWorkflow support token-based authentication that drops down to the underlying authentication subsystems available in TMOS.
+BIG-IP supports token-based authentication that drops down to the underlying authentication subsystems available in TMOS.
 As a result, the system can be configured to support external authentication providers (Active Directory, RADIUS, TACACS, etc) and those authentication methods can flow through to the REST API.
 In this task we will demonstrate TBA using the local authentication database, however, authentication to external providers is fully supported.

 ..
 NOTE:: For more information about external authentication providers see the